rpede/MobileProgramming24/_bloc/password_manager.md

 flutter pub add json_annotation dev:build_runner dev:json_serializable equatable logging shared_preferences cryptography flutter_bloc fast_immutable_collections
 ```

+Some of the package are only need for development that's why some are prefixed
+with `dev:`.

 | Package | Description |
 |-|-|
 | build_runner | Runner for programmatic generation of Dart code |